jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 Turns out that this isn't a very helpful expression for developing a QPSK modulator because the carrier and baseband signals are intertwined.
 If we can rip them apart, the baseband signal can be synthesized digitally and converted to an analog waveform at transmission time, using commercial-off-the-shelf (COTS) mixers.

 Fortunately, the fix is simple.
-We just need to apply one of the angle sum formulas you probably learned in highschool:
+We just need to apply one of the angle sum formulas you probably learned in high school:

 $$
 \cos(x+y) = \cos(x)\cos(y) - \sin(x)\sin(y)
 $$

-Appllying this to $y(t)$, we get
+Applying this to $y(t)$, we get

 $$
 y(t) = \cos (\phi (t))  \cos(2\pi f t) - \sin(\phi (t)) \sin(2\pi f t)